thingsboard/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 Please create pull request into the **master** branch by default (the additional *branch* name will be provided during the initial stage of github issue discussion if needed).

-If there are some conflicts because new stuff has arrived into Thingsboard master branch before your commit, please resolve those conflicts to continue.
+If there are some conflicts because new stuff has arrived into ThingsBoard master branch before your commit, please resolve those conflicts to continue.

 Sign up contribution license agreement (CLA) and verify that remote build has been successful.
 The CLA is signed atomatically using the github CLA bot.